North Dakota NDPERS Retirement Calculator

 North Dakota has a relatively mobile workforce in some sectors, with workers moving between state, federal, and private employment over their careers.
 Short vesting is a meaningful benefit for anyone in that situation.
 It also makes NDPERS service worth preserving rather than cashing out if you leave early.

-Members who retire early at age 55 with at least 3 years of vested service but haven't yet qualified for the Rule of 80 face a 4% reduction per year before the earliest unreduced retirement age.
-This reduction is permanent.
+Tier 1 members who retire early (age 55 with at least 3 years of vested service, before qualifying under the Rule of 85) face a 6% reduction per year before the earliest unreduced retirement age.
+Tier 2 and Tier 3 members face an 8% reduction per year, with early retirement available starting at age 60.
+These reductions are permanent.

 North Dakota's pension funding ratio